conjure-cp/conjure-oxide/docs/src/documentation/SAT/sat-encoding-types.md

 ### Order Encoding

 Order follows the same principle as direct encoding, but instead of each boolean variable 'specifying' a value in the way that direct encodings do, each bit specifies whether the integer corresponding to it is less than or equal to the integer variable's value.

+### Why want to add multiple types of encoding?

+Only logarithmic encodings are currently implemented in conjure-oxide.
+We're planning to include other encodings such as direct and order encodings.
+This is motivated by their potential advantages over the log encoding in some cases.

+Direct encodings should perform well for equality-heavy constraints but may scale poorly with larger domains or inequalities.
+Logarithmic encodings are expected to handle inequalities more efficiently.
+Order encodings are often viewed as a compromise, potentially balancing these trade-offs.